vmware-archive/vsphere-storage-for-kubernetes/documentation/policy-based-mgmt.md

 ## Virtual SAN policy support

-Vsphere Infrastructure(VI) Admins will have the ability to specify custom Virtual SAN Storage Capabilities during dynamic volume provisioning.
-You can now define storage requirements, such as performance and availability, in the form of storage capabilities during dynamic volume provisioning.
+vSphere Infrastructure Administrator will have the ability to specify custom Virtual SAN Storage Capabilities during dynamic volume provisioning.
+Administrator can now define storage requirements, such as performance and availability, in the form of storage capabilities during dynamic volume provisioning.
 The storage capability requirements are converted into a Virtual SAN policy which are then pushed down to the Virtual SAN layer when a persistent volume (virtual disk) is being created.
 The virtual disk is distributed across the Virtual SAN datastore to meet the requirements.

 The official vSAN policy documentation describes in detail about each of the individual storage capabilities that are supported by vSAN.
 The user can specify these storage capabilities as part of storage class definition based on his application needs.